MmasehumeR/AI-Shopping-System-Admin/README.md

 # Future Scope
 * Functionality to choose which products to display to the user
+* Functionality to choose which recommendations to display to the user
 * Functionality to edit users orders
 * Functionality to confirm orders